robertmand/FAIR-DaSH/_episodes/ep1.md

 Watch this video to know what is R in FAIR through different examples

-> ## After watching this videa, how many of these principles have you applied to your data?
+> ## After watching this videos, how many of these principles have you applied to your data?
 >
 {: .discussion}